AleMorales9011/ForgeWare/003 PROVISIONING INFRASTRUCTURE/README.md

-## Provisioning and managing infrastructure:
+# Provisioning and managing infrastructure

 Jane's business Crafty Corner its growing and it's time to take it online, but first she needs **infrastructure to host her website**.
 In this chapter we will help Jane to **design, provision, and manage** cloud resources on a chosen cloud platform using Terraform configurations.

 ## Methodology

 This file shows fundamental concepts of infrastructure provisioning using Terraform.
 It leverages HCL, a prevalent language for infrastructure provisioning to build the infrastructure below.

 ![Infrastructure](https://github.com/AleMorales9011/01-DEVOPS/blob/bf5c286430d93b2bfe3ea4054a73b42836960ece/008%20PROVISIONING%20INFRASTRUCTURE/Backend%20for%20Fronteds%20model.png)